thesraid/pyvmomi/README.md

 # pyvmomi
-Python scripts for interacting with VMware
+Python scripts for interacting with VMware.